mleonhard/tokimark/Readme.md

 ## Digital Signatures
 Digital signatures rely on public key cryptography which is susceptible to advances in technology.
-We cannot trust very old signatures because someone could break an old key and then sign a new document with it.
+We cannot trust very old signatures because someone could discover an old key and then sign a new document with it.

 This is why every public key has an expiration date.
 A signature lasts only as long as its public key.